writing advice 16

 David crept along the ledge to the window, traffic forty floors below.
 He slipped the flat steel jimmy between the frame and the latch.
 A quick jerk.
 The window bulged.
 The latch held.
 Sweating, his teeth bared with the effort, he repositioned the steel and jerked again.
 The window's metal frame groaned.
 Now he had no time; they'd be investigating the noise in seconds.
 He braced his heels on the ledge and rammed the steel home.
 The window jumped open, he was through and into the darkness as the light in the hallway flicked on.

 Exciting stuff!
 But even Tom Clancy doesn't write exclusively in descriptive prose.
-Novels are about people (yes, I know White Fang was a dog, but a personified dog) and we best understand people through what they say.
-Two men having a fistfight can enthral, but two men arguing is more gripping because we see the conflict of their minds as well as of their bodies.
-It's why Hollywood often has improbable conversations during such fights:
+Novels are about people (yes, I know Black Beauty was a horse, but a personified horse) and we best understand people through what they say.
+Two men having a fistfight can enthral, but two men arguing is even more gripping, because we see the conflict of their minds as well as of their bodies.
+This is why Hollywood often has improbable conversations held in the middle of such fights:

 If you've ever overheard an argument between two people, you know how riveting it can be.
 Even two people debating where to meet later will make you stop reading to listen.
 If you want to glue your readers to your pages, get your characters talking.
 The more dialogue there is, the more interesting it will be.